 Choosing the best implant placement for you

-Fortunately, breast augmentation is a very successful surgery and one with many happy patients when performed by a Board-Certified Plastic Surgeon.
+Fortunately, breast augmentation is a very successful surgery and one with many happy patients performed by a Board-Certified Plastic Surgeon.
 To see if you are a candidate for breast enhancement surgery, contact our San Diego office at 858-638-9800 to schedule your in-person consultation.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.